6stringbeliever/pico_portfolio/README.md

 They do the following:

-* default_tag_file - By deafult, the pico_portfolio theme displays requests for tags/whatever using the index.md file.
-If you want to use a different file (say, tags.md), specifiy that here.
+* __default_tag_file__ - By deafult, the pico_portfolio theme displays requests for tags/whatever using the index.md file.
+If you want to use a different file (say, tag.md), specifiy that here.
-* site_owner - The pico_portfolio theme uses this value if it exists for the copyright statement in the footer.
+* __site_owner__ - The pico_portfolio theme uses this value if it exists for the copyright statement in the footer.

 ### Theme

+[ Coming soon ]

 ## TODO

 * /tags/ blank page should display all items, too
-* pass the list of requested tags to the template
+* Pass the list of requested tags to the template
 * Finish theme